 Never pay for a position unless it’s with a reputable company (such as CIEE Teach in Spain) or a TEFL institute!
 I’ve heard of companies that recruit people under the pretense that they must pay part of their salary back to the head hunter.
 Given the number of jobs available, it’s best to steer clear of those.

 I’d also add to be assertive with your employer.
 I hear of many unhappy teachers whose employers ask them to take on more hours outside their contract to satisfy customers.
 If you feel uncomfortable, remember that your employer needs you more than you need them (and I say this as someone who operates a language school!).

 Why do you think teaching is a good option for people looking to live in Spain?

 Not everyone who has come to Spain to teach has liked their job, but consider this: you have a job working with young people with an awesome schedule and ample days off.
 Your students will take to you, no matter what.
 You can live in a country that’s beautiful, inexpensive for Western Europe, and full of things to see and do on your long weekends.

-While working as a teacher in Spain likely won’t cushion your bank account, the country is more familiar than, say, Southeast Asia, and it’s almost like a soft landing.
+Teaching English in Spain likely won’t cushion your bank account, the country is more familiar than, say, Southeast Asia, and it’s almost like a soft landing.
 I consider Spain a great place for TEFL teachers to get their feet wet before moving elsewhere.
 This is a growing sector and there are a lot of opportunities for employment.